 Why do you want to become a pet owner?
 Everyone has their reasons for wanting a pet, but only choose to take care of one when your heart and mind is in the right place.
 Don’t make an impulsive and emotional decision to get an animal after experiencing a difficult event or simply for the sake of saying you have one.
 Know and feel without a doubt that you are ready to welcome a pet into your life.

 Are you financially prepared to take care of an animal?
-Owning a pet will be an investment – especially when it comes to paying for medical expenses at the vet.
+Owning a pet will be an investment, especially when paying for medical expenses at the vet.
 Pets need yearly shots, vaccinations, and check-ups to ensure sure they’re always in tip-top shape.
 Medical bills can add up over time!
-It’s also important to think about the fact that animals are more prone to experiencing health problems when they are older.
+It’s also important to think that animals are more prone to experiencing health problems when they are older.
 Are you able to pay for the medical expenses they may need?

 Is your home a good fit for a pet?
 Think about where you live and if there are family members or roommates to take into account.
 Rental properties such as an apartment or condo will have specific regulations or restrictions regarding pet ownership.
-Check in with your landlord to get the details.
-In addition, if you have other members of the household, are they all on board with including a new family member as well?
+Check-in with your landlord to get the details.
+Also, if you have other household members, are they all on board with including a new family member as well?
 If you’re a new parent and recently welcomed a baby into the world, would owning a pet add more stress to your current position in life?
 Other animals count as family members too!
 Will it be a problem having a new pet adjust to your current ones if you have any?

 Do you have enough time to spend with your pet, train them, and actively socialize with them during the day?
-Dogs need love and affection, and shouldn’t be left alone for long periods of time or taken to a doggy daycare more often than staying at home.
-You need to set aside enough time to do all the aforementioned things with your pet.
+Dogs need love and affection and shouldn’t be left alone for long periods or taken to a doggy daycare more often than staying at home.
+You need to set aside enough time to do all the things mentioned above with your pet.
 If you don’t, your dog can become depressed and even feel isolated.
-They don’t need your undivided attention every minute, they just need to be loved.
+They don’t need your undivided attention every minute, and they need to be loved.
 Time is essential to building and strengthening a relationship with a dog!

 Choose to adopt from rescue shelters as opposed to buying from breeders

-Everyone has a preference for a breed of dog or may even desire to own one that is purely bred.
+Everyone has a preference for a breed of dog or may even desire to own a pure-bred one.
 However, while this isn’t necessarily a bad thing, you will significantly experience more benefits and feel extremely fulfilled by adopting a dog instead of buying one.